-TDTD is in regular contact with the Governor’s office and the Tennessee Department of Health, along with other numerous state and federal agencies including U.S. Travel Association and the Centers for Disease Control & Prevention (CDC) regarding coronavirus (COVID-19).
+TDTD is in regular contact with the Governor’s office, the Tennessee Department of Health, U.S. Travel Association and the Centers for Disease Control & Prevention (CDC) regarding coronavirus (COVID-19).
 We continue to monitor for breaking developments.

 The Internal Revenue Service (IRS) has postponed the tax filing deadline to July 15.

 The U.S. Department of Homeland Security has postponed the REAL ID compliance deadline to Oct.
 1, 2021.

 See Governor Bill Lee's microsite for official updates.

 Gov. Lee issued Executive Order No. 38, which allows groups of up to 50 people to participate in social and recreational activities while encouraging strong social distancing measures.
 Read the order.